itsme-alif/MyKlinikum/README.md

-# SIMRS-Hospital-Management-Information-System-
-Just Hospital Management Information System
+# SIMRS (Hospital Management Information System)
+If you try to clone or fork this repo. i hope you understand my code

+Copyrigth Alif Akbar